 Here are examples of 'digitals' that they'll take of you at the casting call.
 You can see here that I'm not wearing makeup and my hair is also natural!

 Heels: We all know that height is key for runway models, so when attending a casting, ALWAYS wear a great pair of heels.
 Aside from adding inches of height, they also typically make your body appear more elongated.
+If you're over the age of 13, aim for a heel that is 3" or higher.

-Heed the Requirements: When it comes to casting calls, it is especially crucial to follow the specifications laid out in the casting description in order to give yourself the best chance of being picked.
+Heed the Requirements: When it comes to casting calls, it is especially crucial to follow the specifications in the casting description to give yourself the best chance of being picked.
 Remember, part of being a good model is having the ability to follow directions.
 If you can't fulfill the requirements for a casting call but attend anyway, it makes a bad first impression and could lead the client to believe that you don't follow directions well.
 If the casting is for models that are at least 5’10”, between sizes 4-12, and over the age of 18, don’t waste their time (or yours) by attending the casting if you’re 5’5” and only 16.

 Photo by Tou Yang